depositoryL/3DDPS-TME/README.md

 ### 4. About log files

-Will not cover the same operation last time, only then write the log, if many times debugging, remember to delete the previous log file
+Will not cover the same operation last time, only then write the log, if many times debugging, remember to delete the previous log file.

-Translated with DeepL.com (free version)